alberttgomes/liferay-database-converter/README.md

 - Flags:
 ```
 -d --database-type    to reference the database will be converted (must be **postgresql|mysql**)
+-in --index-name      to reference the unique index(es) to skip
 -p --path             to reference the path where the files are located
 -sf --source-file     to reference the source file name
 -tf --target-file     to reference the target file name